Ankit-Sharma-ggn/CKA/storage/overview.md

 1. Retain - pv will not be deleted and data will remain there
 2. Delete - pv will deleted with pvc deletion
 3. recycle - pv will be recycle and made available for other pvc

+## Storage Class in Kubernetes

+* When working with persistent storage in Kubernetes, it's important to understand the difference between manual provisioning and dynamic provisioning of volumes.

+❌ Without StorageClass

+* You must manually create the PersistentVolume (PV) in advance.
+The storage (e.g., AWS EBS, GCP Persistent Disk) must be provisioned outside of Kubernetes.
+Your PersistentVolumeClaim (PVC) will only bind if a matching PV is available.
+This process is static and requires manual intervention.

+✅ With StorageClass
+* Kubernetes handles dynamic provisioning of storage.
+When a PVC is created, Kubernetes automatically provisions the underlying storage (e.g., EBS, PD).

+* No need to manually create PV objects.

+* You simply define the StorageClass, and Kubernetes takes care of the rest.